almostengr/almostengrwebsite/web/docs/codingchallenge.md

 ## Challenge Ideas

+### Online Sources

+For those of you that struggle to come up with ideas to do for a coding challenge, then look online.
+You can take a homework assignment that someone had for their class and turn that into a coding challenge.
+If someone is doing a challenge in Python and you are learning Java, then do that same challenge in Java.
+You can also check out the coding challenges that I have completed.

+### Refactor Code To Another Language

+One way that you can better your skills in a certain programming language, is to refactor code in another programming language into the language of your choosing.
+By doing this, the following will happen:

+* expand your knowledge on the language that you are working in
+* learn another programming language
+* the differences between programming languages

+All of the above will make you a better programmer and expand your knowledge at the same time.

+### Submit A Challenge

 I take challenge ideas.
 If you have an idea for a challenge, you can
 <a href="https://github.com/almostengr/coding-challenge/issues" target="_blank">file an issue</a>
 on my coding challenge repository and I will look into completing it.
 If the challenge is interesting enough, I may even post me working on the challenge on my
 <a href="https://www.youtube.com/channel/UC4HCouBLtXD1j1U_17aBqig?sub_confirmation=1" target="_blank">YouTube Channel</a>.

-### Online Sources

-For those of you that struggle to come up with ideas to do for a coding challenge, then look online.
-You can take a homework assignment that someone had for their class and turn that into a coding challenge.
-If someone is doing a challenge in Python and you are learning Java, then do that same challenge in Java.
-You can also check out the coding challenges that I have completed.

 ## Completed Challenges